oppia/oppia-web-developer-docs/Creating-and-modifying-storage-models.md

 ### Adding pseudonymizable models

 1. Check whether the new model is already connected to some existing model or set of models.
 (For example, when you add a model that is supposed to track statistics for a feedback thread, it would be connected to `GeneralFeedbackThreadModel`.)
-    - If it is connected to an existing model, find where the model is handled in the wipeout service and include the new model in that place to be part of the pseudonymization.
+    - If it is connected to an existing model, find where the existing model is handled in the [wipeout_service.py](https://github.com/oppia/oppia/blob/develop/core/domain/wipeout_service.py) and include the new model in that place to be part of the pseudonymization.
 (Continuing with the example above, the new feedback model would need to be included in the `_pseudonymize_feedback_models()` function.)
     - If it is not connected to an existing model, create a new function in the wipeout service that will handle the pseudonymization.
 (You can take a look at the existing pseudonymization functions like `_pseudonymize_feedback_models()` or `_pseudonymize_activity_models_without_associated_rights_models()` for inspiration.)
 2. If the model has a deletion policy of PSEUDONYMIZE_IF_PUBLIC_DELETE_IF_PRIVATE, make sure that, for private models, the whole model is actually deleted and not just pseudonymized.
 This should be done in deletion functions that are usually placed in the model services files.
 (E.g., for explorations, there is a `delete_exploration()` function in [exp_services.py](https://github.com/oppia/oppia/blob/develop/core/domain/exp_services.py)).